StackVista/stackstate-docs/configure/security/authentication/keycloak.md

   // 3 standard subjects in StackState (guest, powerUser and admin)
   // Please note! you have to use the syntax
   // `<group>Groups = ${stackstate.authorization.<group>Groups} ["keycloak-role"]`
-  // to extend the list of standard roles (stackstate-admin, stackstate-guest, stackstate-power-user)
+  // to extend the list of standard roles (stackstate-admin, stackstate-platform-admin, stackstate-guest, stackstate-power-user)
   // with the ones from Keycloak guestGroups = ${stackstate.authorization.guestGroups} ["keycloak-guest-role-for-stackstate"] powerUserGroups = ${stackstate.authorization.powerUserGroups} ["keycloak-power-user-role-for-stackstate"]
   adminGroups = ${stackstate.authorization.adminGroups} ["keycloak-admin-role-for-stackstate"]
+  platformAdminGroups = ${stackstate.authorization.platformAdminGroups} ["keycloak-platform-admin-role-for-stackstate"]
 }

 authentication {